Page Reviewed / Updated - Dec. 2013

 There are no charges or fees to apply for this program.

-To learn more about this program, individuals with life insurance policies valued at $50,000 or more should complete the form below or call the hotline 1-561-886-4638.
+To learn more about this program, individuals with life insurance policies valued at $50,000 or more should complete the form below, call the hotline 1-561-886-4638 or visit this webpage.